Hossamsaad99/Stock-Market-Analysis-ITI-GP/README.md

 * [Wikipedia List of S&P 500 companies](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) <br />
 > * <ins>Date of creation</ins>: 4 April 2022 <br />
 > * <ins>Descriptions</ins>: <br />
 The S&P 500 stock market index is maintained by S&P Dow Jones Indices.
 It comprises 503 common stocks which are issued by 500 large-cap companies traded on American stock exchanges (including the 30 companies that compose the Dow Jones Industrial Average).
 The index includes about 80 percent of the American equity market by capitalization.
 It is weighted by free-float market capitalization, so more valuable companies account for relatively more weight in the index.
-The index constituents and the constituent weights are updated regularly using rules published by S&P Dow Jones Indices.
-Although called the S&P 500, the index contains 503 stocks because it includes two share classes of stock from 3 of its component companies.<br />
+The index constituents and the constituent weights are updated regularly using rules published by S&P Dow Jones Indices.<br />
 > * <ins>ETL</ins>: <br />
 web scraping using beautiful soup and request library with python, file type (CSV) <br />